danielpcampagna/master-the-state-of-the-art/obsidian/works/azeem2024a.md

 ---
 ID: azeem2024a
 authors: Azeem, Muhammad Ilyas; Abualhaija, Sallam
-category: ok
+category: unrelated
 display: azeem (AI-enabled Completeness Checking of DPAs for GDPR Compliance)
 due: The paper proposes an AI-based solution for verifying the completeness of Data Processing Agreements (DPAs) against GDPR, making it relevant for data provenance modeling.
+Since it does not introduce or extend previous semantic model in the literature, it does not match with our incluision criterias.
 entrytype: article
 link: https://doi.org/10.1007/s10664-024-10491-3
 name: A Multi-solution Study on GDPR AI-enabled Completeness Checking of DPAs